-To cut down on assembly time, I’ve even parboiled the potatoes a day ahead of making the burritos, simply chopping and sautéing prior to cooking the eggs and continuing with the recipe.
+To cut down on assembly time: you can parboil and refrigerate the potatoes a day ahead of making the burritos, simply chopping them up and sautéing them prior to cooking the eggs and continuing with the recipe.

-The pan will be nice and hot so it doesn’t take long for the eggs to cook at all.
+- The pan will be nice and hot so it doesn’t take long for the eggs to cook at all.
 Just a minute or two.
-Go around the outside of the pan with a spatula and scrape them into the center to scramble them perfectly.
+Go around the outside of the pan with a spatula and scrape them into the center as they’re cooking to scramble them perfectly.

 Now comes the fun part: assembly.
 Well, not really fun I guess because I struggle with wanting to add too much filling and having the whole thing become a mess.
 But you know what I mean.

-I tried to capture the folding steps in the last picture above, though it’s a little bit hard to fold and photograph at the same time. 🙂 Once your fillings are laid horizontally on the tortilla with a margin around the ends, you’ll fold up the bottom half horizontally.
+- With all of the fillings added, fold up the bottom tortilla half horizontally.
 Use the bottom edge to tuck under the filling a bit and push it back towards you, making it snug in there.

-Then fold each side up and hold the edges down snugly as you roll the burrito up.
+- In my opinion, the fourth step above is the hardest fold.
+What remains is to fold in each side vertically, then hold the side edges down snugly as you roll the burrito up.
 Stack these freezer breakfast burritos with the seam side down to hold them in place as you prep the rest of the batch.

 My favorite method to reheat freezer breakfast burritos is in the microwave.
 The best part about it is that you don’t even need to thaw them beforehand.
 They can go right from freezer to microwave.

 Remove the frozen breakfast burrito from the foil and wrap it in a paper towel.
 Place it on a plate and microwave for five minutes on half-power.
 Let stand for a minute or so to cool before eating.